koichiro61/altEscKeyAndMouseMove/README.md

 # altEscKeyAndMouseMove
 Sending Alt + Esc keycodes (task switch key comibation for windows) and random mouse moving signal periodically with digispark.

-DigiMouse and DigiKeyboard designed for digispark cannot be complied when they are used at the same time, while mouse and keyboard support provided in TrinketHidCombo causes no such problems.
+DigiMouse and DigiKeyboard designed for digispark cannot be complied when they are used at the same time (in a same sketch), while mouse and keyboard support provided in TrinketHidCombo causes no such problems.
 (this article was very much helpful http://digistump.com/board/index.php?topic=2581.0 Many thanks to the commenters.)